SebastianIoanPop/SebastianIoanPop.github.io/_posts/2020-01-21-saltmarsh-rules.md

 Characters will generally start at 5th level with a few exceptions.
 Such as introduction of a full new group (level 4) or if there are not games available for a level range the players can create a higher level character to use only in the high level games (rarely will this be the case)

 Experience will be gained at the DM's discretion.
 Due to the nature of pub games we cannot really afford to run pure CR-EXP games or it would feel like progression takes forever.
-As a consequence we're running more deadly games where you will gain one level per session up to level 10 (unless the DM decides that the session was not worth a full level)
+As a consequence the following experience grid is used:
+- 5-8 requires 2 sessions each level
+- 8-10 requires 3 sessions each level
+- Level 10+ is experience points aquired per session.

 After level 10 however the experience gained will be per encounter to avoid power leveling.